 Python is currently one of the most popular programming languages around, so it’s no surprise there are many Python extensions for Visual Studio Code.
 We spoke to Caleb Collins-Parks about his extension AREPL, which pops up in the search results as one of the top Python extensions.

 Poetry 1.0.0 has been released.
 The Python tool for dependency management and packaging is designed to make these tasks easier.
 Poetry is compatible with Python 2.7 or 3.4 and above, and can be used multi-platform on Windows, Linux or macOS.
 The milestone version 1.0.0 adds some new features and commands.

 Every Monday, we take a step back and look at all the cool stuff that went down during the previous week.
-Last week we took a deep dive into a new State of the Octoverse report, looked in detail at Java ValueTypes, caught up with the latest Java 14 news and much more.
+Last week JDK 14 entered Rampdown Phase One signalling the next milestone on the road to Java 14, we talked about the upcoming software development trends in 2020 and much more.
 Let’s take a closer look.

 The Mozilla Corporation and the Chan Zuckerberg Initiative are funding the Python package installer pip with $407,000 USD to support work that is planned for 2020.
 Where is pip headed next year?
 The roadmap has been laid out, so let’s have a look at what the future holds.